farukara/shownote/README.md

 ## TODOs

-- add delete
+- add prune: on top of tidy it deletes the orphan notes
 - add a testing lib
 - main 12 is opening the notes file even if it's not created before. gotta check either there is "Notes" annotation or if the file exist
-- for recursive tasks notes annotion is inherited from the parent, but it does not point to an existing note.
+- for recursive tasks, annotion is inherited from the parent, but it does not point to an existing note.
 Make it to ask if user want to open parent note instead.
 - set config.yaml with if else clauses to use different folders for dev and prod
 - add options for log levels with nolog as well.
 - adding new note when it does not exist annotates the main task with "notes:Notes", think about putting option for that into config